datavistics/datavistics.github.io/content/posts/init-commit.md

 I live in Abu Dhabi, UAE, though I'm not from here.
 I'm an American from Kentucky.
 Un-related (possibly) I make superb fried chicken 🍗.
 I moved here in 2017 because I quit my job and sold my car, to chase a girl.
-I'd say it worked out, since we got married and have 2 kids.
+I'd say it worked out, since we got married and have 2 kids ❤️.

 # Focus
 Now that you know a little about me, let me tell you about my intentions here.
 I want to post about interesting topics